-□ Access to programs is not contingent on sobriety, minimum income requirements, lack of a criminal record, completion of treatment, participation in services, or other unnecessary conditions.

-\Box Programs or projects do everything possible not to reject an individual or family on the basis of poor credit or financial history, poor or lack of rental history, minor criminal convictions, or behaviors that are interpreted as indicating a lack of "housing readiness."

-□ People with disabilities are offered clear opportunities to request reasonable accommodations within applications and screening processes and during tenancy, and building and apartment units include special physical features that accommodate disabilities.

-□ Programs or projects that cannot serve someone work through the coordinated entry process to ensure that those individuals or families have access to housing and services elsewhere.

-□ Supportive services emphasize engagement and problem-solving over therapeutic goals.

-\Box Participation in services or compliance with service plans are not conditions of tenancy, but are reviewed with tenants and regularly offered as a resource to tenants.

-□ Services are informed by a harm-reduction philosophy that recognizes that drug and alcohol use and addiction are a part of some tenants' lives.
-Tenants are engaged in non-judgmental communication regarding drug and alcohol use and are offered education regarding how to avoid risky behaviors and engage in safer practices.

-□ Substance use in and of itself, without other lease violations, is not considered a reason for eviction.

-□ Tenants in supportive housing are given reasonable flexibility in paying their share of rent on time and offered special payment arrangements for rent arrears and/or assistance with financial management, including representative payee arrangements.

-Every effort is made to provide a tenant the opportunity to transfer from one housing situation, program, or project to another if a tenancy is in jeopardy.
-Whenever possible, eviction back into homelessness is avoided.

-I understand that failure to comply with the regulations set forth by the COC related to Coordinated Entry (CES) and Housing First will result in the agency's forfeiture of future funding for this program.

-Applicants must provide documentation from program supporting the use of a Housing First approach, specifically:

-- □ leases

-- □ subleases

-- any "house rules" or "participant responsibilities"

-Any other documents participants must sign for entry into or continued participation in the program

-NAME (PRINT): SIGNATURE:

-NY-603 Long Island CoC

-Non-discrimination and Equal Opportunity Policy
+I, As President/CEO/Executive Director of certify that the program known as will include (new programs only)/has included (existing programs) all of the following into written program policy: to programs is not contingent on sobriety, minimum income requirements, lack of a criminal record, a of treatment, participation in services, or other unnecessary conditions. financial h as or projects do everything possible not to reject an individual or family on the basis of poor credit or istory, poor or lack of rental history, minor criminal convictions, or behaviors that are interpreted as a lack of "housing readiness." and screen with disabilities are offered clear opportunities to request reasonable accommodations within applications ing processes and during tenancy, and building and apartment units include special physical features that ate disabilities. ns or projects that cannot serve someone work through the coordinated entry process to ensure that those or families have access to housing and services elsewhere. ☐ Housing g and service goals and plans are highly tenant-driven. □ Support ive services emphasize engagement and problem-solving over therapeutic goals. ation in services or compliance with service plans are not conditions of tenancy, but are reviewed with l regularly offered as a resource to tenants. part of som s are informed by a harm-reduction philosophy that recognizes that drug and alcohol use and addiction are a ne tenants' lives.
+Tenants are engaged in non-judgmental communication regarding drug and alcohol use and education regarding how to avoid risky behaviors and engage in safer practices. □ Substan ce use in and of itself, without other lease violations, is not considered a reason for eviction. in supportive housing are given reasonable flexibility in paying their share of rent on time and offered ment arrangements for rent arrears and/or assistance with financial management, including representative agements. ffort is made to provide a tenant the opportunity to transfer from one housing situation, program, or project if a tenancy is in jeopardy.
+Whenever possible, eviction back into homelessness is avoided. nd that failure to comply with the regulations set forth by the COC related to Coordinated Entry (CES) ng First will result in the agency's forfeiture of future funding for this program.
+Applicat nts must provide documentation from program supporting the use of a Housing First approach, specifically: leases subleases any "house rules" or "participant responsibilities" Any other documents participants must sign for entry into or continued participation in the program NIANEZ OT DTAPTY.
+NAME (PI PIGHAT O DAIE,